 Nested styles are especially useful for run-in headings.
 For example, you can apply one character style to the first letter in a paragraph and another character style that takes effect through the first colon (:).
 For each nested style, you can define a character that ends the style, such as a tab character or the end of a word.

 Michael Murphy provides an article on nested styles at InDesign's Nested Styles Auto-Format Multiple Paragraphs.
-He also provides a series of video tutorials that starts at Nested Style Sheets.

 To add nested styles to a paragraph style, double-click the paragraph style, and then click Drop Caps And Nested Styles.

 To add nested styles to a single paragraph, choose Drop Caps And Nested Styles from the Paragraph panel menu.

 For best results, apply nested styles as part of paragraph styles.
 If you apply nested styles as local overrides to a paragraph, subsequent editing or formatting changes in the nested style can produce unexpected character formatting in the styled text.